-Different levels of anxiety can make you feel like you cannot breath or that you are going to die.
+Different levels of anxiety can make you feel like you cannot breathe or that you are going to die.
 Exposure therapy can help you confront those triggers that make you feel the way you do.
 By doing exposure therapy at home, you will help yourself get over your fear so that you can get your anxiety under control.

 If you are using photos for your exposure therapy, take a look at the photos when you are ready.
 Do not switch to the next photo until you have your anxiety under control.
 Keep doing your exposure therapy to ensure that it does not come back.
-If you are afraid of getting severe reaction from what you see, do your exercises in front of a doctor.
+If you are afraid of getting a severe reaction from what you see, do your exercises in front of a doctor.
 Eventually, you will be able to confront your fear and be less anxious whenever you come across it.
 Even if you do not do exposure therapy for years, do not feel like it will never be useful.
 If your fear returns, go back to your exercises.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive-behavioral therapy, dialectical-behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
+For more information, please call us at 855.478.3650, as we are open 24 hours a day, 7 days a week.